mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 #### Part 1

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/track-1-of-28006617" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/track-1-of-28006617" target="_blank">Listen to this talk</a>
 </p>

 Dogen Zenji's teaching may be explained in terms of four points.